sage-code/maj/nouns.md

 **adjectives:**

-In maj you can use an adjective before or after the noun to describe some of its properties:
+In Maj you can use an adjective before or after the noun to describe some of its properties:

-* eta Kania es niso = this dog is nice
+* eta Kania sonu niso = this dog is nice
+* eta Katia haru niso hera = this dog has nice hear
-* eta niso Kania es mia = this nice dog is mine
+* eta niso Kania posu mia = this nice dog is mine

 **composite:**